athackst/mkdocs-simple-plugin/mkdocs_simple_plugin/plugin.md

 ### Run a local server

-One of the best parts of mkdocs is it's ability to serve (and update!) your documentation site locally.
+One of the best parts of mkdocs is the ability to serve (and update!) your documentation site locally.

 ```bash
 mkdocs serve